worldbank/GEEST/README.md

 ![image](https://github.com/Pegasys-Resilience/WBGIT/assets/120469484/4064c4f2-75a9-4c6c-8727-6c0674699b2c)

-Information on the tool it's framework, scoring system, and how results should or can be interpreted.
+Information on the tool its framework, scoring system, and how results should or can be interpreted.

 ### <a name="insights-tab"></a>4.8 INSIGHTS TAB
 #### <a name="enablement-tab"></a>4.8.1 Enablement